Portuguese phrases | Most common phrases for everyday life

 My name is Jonas.
 Meu nome é Jonas. /meʊ ˈnõmi ɛ ˈʒoːnɐs/

-What is your name?
-Qual é o seu nome? /kwaw ɛ ũ seʊ ˈnõmi/
+What is your name? in Portuguese Qual é o seu nome? /kwaw ɛ ũ seʊ ˈnõmi/

-What is your surname?
-Qual é o seu sobrenome? /kwaw ɛ ũ seʊ soˈbɾeˌnõmi/
+What is your surname? in Portuguese Qual é o seu sobrenome? /kwaw ɛ ũ seʊ soˈbɾeˌnõmi/

-What is your first name?
-Qual é o seu primeiro nome? /kwaw ɛ ũ seʊ pɾiˈmeɾu ˈnõmi/
+What is your first name? in Portuguese Qual é o seu primeiro nome? /kwaw ɛ ũ seʊ pɾiˈmeɾu ˈnõmi/

 If you want to tell people where you come from, the following sentences are useful: